Skip to main content

 CctpForwarder is a publicly callable onchain contract that receives minted USDC on Stellar and atomically forwards it to forwardRecipient.
 Encode forwardRecipient in hook data as a Stellar strkey.
 The prefix G, M, or C identifies the recipient address type.

 On the source burn, both mintRecipient and destinationCaller must be set to the CctpForwarder contract address.
-Otherwise funds will not reach the forwarder or can get stuck.

 How it works